FLAMEGPU/docs/flamegpu/modelspec.rst

 Graph Edge Partitioned Messaging
 --------------------------------

 Graph Edge Partitioned messages are messages which originate from continuous spaces agents in an environment where communication is restricted to the structure of a graph.
-I.e agents which traverse along a network such as a road network.
+I.e. agents which traverse along a network such as a road network.
 A graph edge partitioned message scheme requires the specification of a graph and the corresponding message variable which refers to the graph edge id.

 Messages are sorted by the ``messageEdgeId`` variable, which enables high performance access to messages on the edge.
-Using the graph data structure it is then possible to traverse the graph accessing messages from multiple edges.
+Using the graph data structure, it is then possible to traverse the graph accessing messages from multiple edges.

 The following example defines a graph edge partitioning scheme corresponding to a ``staticGraph`` named ``graph`` where the message variable ``edge_id`` contains the edge from which the message corresponds.